albar965/littlenavmap-manual/src/en/USERPOINT.rst

 ``Type`` can be selected from a drop down list or entered freely.

+The field ``Description`` allows multi line text and special characters.
+Formatting like italic or bold is not supported.
 See :doc:`REMARKS` for more information about using web links in this field.

 The field ``Visible from`` allows to define visibility on the map depending on zoom distance.
 The zoom distance (viewpoint distance to